Also available as podcast (Episode #49)

 The idea is the client’s going to say, “Well, geez, I was just in your office a month ago, why didn’t you mention any of this?”

 You’re going to have to explain to them why you couldn’t mention it.
 Unfortunately, it was not appropriate for you to mention it previously.
 Every advisor that leaves a firm must go through that.
+(Here’s how to explain it when you are able to though.)

 The point is, the longer you kick the can, the longer you will be in that situation of having those awkward client meetings.
 When in the back of your mind, you’re thinking, I wish I could tell this person, I’m going to have to call them a month from now, two months from now, three months from now, etc. So don’t kick the can just for sake of kicking the can and make that situation even worse.